Please note that we will be updating this page regularly.

 |British Red Cross Hardship Fund|

 What can we continue doing/delivering?

-NCVO has clear and pratical advice for civil society organisations operating during the coronavirus outbreak - including protecting staff, volunteers and visitors.
+NCVO has clear and practical advice for civil society organisations on involving and managing volunteers during the coronavirus outbreak.

 Please read NCVO's guidance for more information.